 - 48. Draft Evaluation Design.
 The Draft Evaluation Design must be developed in accordance with the Evaluation Design Framework incorporated in these STCs as "Attachment B" and submitted by the state, for CMS comment and approval, by no later than 120 days after the effective date of these STCs.
-The Draft Evaluation Design must minimally include the plan for rigorous evaluation on unintended pregnancy rates within the demonstration, the number and percentage of individuals served under this demonstration, the number and percentage of individuals cycling on and off FPW coverage, and FPW service utilization (as determined by Primary Care Service Areas).
+The Draft Evaluation Design must include, but is not limited to, the plan for rigorous evaluation on unintended pregnancy rates within the demonstration, the number and percentage of individuals served under this demonstration, the number and percentage of individuals cycling on and off FPW coverage, and FPW service utilization (as determined byPrimary Care Service Areas).
 Any modifications to an existing approved Evaluation Design will not affect previously established requirements and timelines for report submission for the demonstration, if applicable.
 The state may choose to use the expertise of an independent party in the development of the Draft Evaluation Design. - 49.
 Evaluation Budget.
 A budget for the evaluation shall be provided with the Draft Evaluation Design.
 It will include the total estimated cost as well as a breakdown of estimated staff, administrative and other costs for all aspects of the evaluation such as any survey and measurement development, quantitative and qualitative data collection and cleaning, analyses and report generation.
 A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the design or if CMS finds that the design is not sufficiently developed, or if the estimates appear to be excessive. - 50.
 Evaluation Design Approval and Updates.
-The state must submit a revised Draft Evaluation Design within 60 days after receipt of CMS' comments.
+The state must submit a revised Draft Evaluation Design within 60 days after receipt of CMS's comments.
 Upon CMS approval of the final Evaluation Design, the document will be included as "Appendix C" to these STCs.
-Per 42 CFR §431.424(c), the state will publish the approved final Evaluation Design within 30 days of CMS approval.
+Per 42 CFR §431.424(c), the state will publish the approved final Evaluation Design to its Medicaid website within 30 days of CMS approval.
 The state must implement the Evaluation Design and submit a description of its evaluation implementation progress in each Annual Monitoring Report as required by STC 31, including any required rapid cycle assessments specified in these STCs.
-Once CMS approves the Evaluation Design, if the state wishes to make changes, the state must submit a revised Evaluation Design to CMS for approval. - 51.
+Once CMS approves the Evaluation Design, if the state wishes to make changes, the state must submit a revised Evaluation Design to CMS for approval if the changes are substantial in scope; otherwise, in consultation with CMS, the state may wish to include updates to the Evaluation Design in Monitoring Reports. - 51.
 Evaluation Questions and Hypotheses.
-Consistent with CMS' separately provided guidance entitled, "Developing the Evaluation Design" and "Preparing the Evaluation Report," the evaluation documents must include a discussion of the evaluation questions and hypotheses that the state intends to test.
+Consistent with CMS's separately-provided guidance entitled, "Developing the Evaluation Design" and "Preparing the Evaluation Report," the evaluation documents must include a discussion of the evaluation questions and hypotheses that the state intends to test.
 Each demonstration component should have at least one evaluation question and hypothesis.
 The hypothesis testing should include, where possible, assessment of both process and outcome measures.
 Proposed measures should be selected from nationally-recognized sources and national measures sets, where possible.
 Measures sets could include CMS' Core Set of Health Care Quality Measures for Children in Medicaid and CHIP, Consumer Assessment of Health Care Providers and Systems (CAHPS), the Initial Core Set of Health Care Quality Measures for Medicaid-Eligible Adults and/or measures endorsed by National Quality Forum (NQF).